Weave a Boho T-shirt Rag Rug With Easy DIY Loom

 After our first t-shirt rag rug tutorial, I got lots of questions on how to make a rectangle shaped DIY rug.
 I am always happy to weave another rug! 🙂 It is so much fun, and a hand-made rag rug looks beautiful in any style home from farmhouse, to bohemian, to modern.

 A little while ago, I discovered a GREAT book on weaving T-shirt rag rug, wall tapestries, and other types of cloth rugs.
 The author’s passion is totally contagious, and I just have to make not only another rag rug but also a DIY rug weaving loom!

-I will share with you a couple of ways to build your own adjustable loom and some short cuts I learned on how to weave a T-shirt rug.
+The whole process of building a simple rag rug loom and weaving a t-shirt rug was so much fun!
+I will share with you a couple of ways to build your own adjustable loom and some short cuts I learned on how to weave this colorful boho style T-shirt rag rug!

 Remember these two words: warp & weft.

 Warp: in weaving, the threads on a loom (the pink yarn threads shown here) over and under which other threads (the Weft, in this case our colorful t-shirt yarn) are passed to make textile.

 You can use string or t-shirt yarn as warp.
 I used some acrylic yarn.